Boniface of Ragusa: Biography

 In 1580 Destefanis, accompanied by Bartol Sfondrati, was appointed as apostolic visitor and delegate to Dalmatia, Herzegovina, Bosnia, Croatia, Vallachia, Slavonia, Serbia and other European territories governed by the Ottomans.
-Before this trip, based on Pope's instructions, Destefanis visited Franciscan province in Bosnia.
-On 15 December 1580 Destefanis reported to Rome that he met bishop of Smederevo, fra Nikola Ugrinović, during his journey to Bosnia.
+Before this trip, based on the Pope's instructions, Destefanis visited the Franciscan province in Bosnia.
+On 15 December 1580 Destefanis reported to Rome that he met the bishop of Smederevo, fra Nikola Ugrinović, during his journey to Bosnia.
 Since there were only five Catholic families in Smederevo, Destefanis proposed to move Ugrinović to Skradin.

-He served as Bishop of Ston until his death in 1582.
+He served as Bishop of Ston until he died in 1582.